Home Business Management Licenses & Government Registrations How to recoup GST paid on under-construction property if transaction is cancelled

-Can you get a refund of the goods and services taxpaid?
+Can you get a refund of the goods and services tax paid?

 Developers are required by law to add GST to agreements for work-in-progress.
-The mandated GST payment, which is based on the agreed value and is a defined percentage of the property’s market value, must be paid when purchasing or booking building property.
+The mandated GST payment, based on the agreed value and a defined percentage of the property’s market value, must be paid when purchasing or booking a building property.
 The amount is specified and must be paid in advance.
 Whether the home the buyer intends to purchase is in the affordable housing segment will determine the GST rate.

 If a property reservation is cancelled, the builder of the property and the current dynamics of demand will determine whether or not the GST will be refunded.